-Every time you visit a lighthouse, whether in person or even online, there are a wealth of stories to discover.
-And when you open the pages of a book with a lighthouse theme, you'll find these sentinels of the sea acting as another character in the book.
+Every time you visit a lighthouse, there are a wealth of stories to discover.
+And when you open the pages of a book with a lighthouse theme, you'll find the beautiful sentinels of the sea acting as another character in the story.

-Here is a sampling of five of my own favorite tales featuring lighthouses:
+Here is a sampling (in no particular order) of five of my own favorite tales featuring lighthouses:

-Readers of my past blogs know I often think of L. M. Montgomery when writing about favorite books.
-This time is no exception.
+Readers of my past blogs know I often think of L. M. Montgomery when making a list of my favorite books.
+This time is no exception!

 The visually stunning program lives up to that description and is a joy to watch.

-The series,"The Mysteries of Sparrow Island," is set in the Puget Sound Islands.
-Abigail Stanton, the amateur sleuth in the books, is an ornithologist who works at a nature conservancy and museum.
+The series,"The Mysteries of Sparrow Island," is set in the San Juan Islands.
+Ornithologist Abigail Stanton, the amateur sleuth in the books, works at a nature conservancy and museum.
 These are gentle, faith-based mysteries, perfect to relax with at the end of the day.
 The book featured here, A Light in the Dark, concerns some mysterious happenings at a lighthouse.

-The everyday world of lighthouse keepers was filled with a wide variety of animals, important for both survival and companionship.
+The everyday world of lighthouse keepers was filled with a wide variety of animals.
+They were important for both survival and companionship.
 The author weaves together true stories of lighthouses with the personalities of the animals living there, from dogs to donkeys.

 One of the stories continues on her website.
 The author tells the touching account of Lucy, the beautiful "cover girl" on The Lightkeepers' Menagerie:

-I read these books as a teenager, and still remember them as one of the best historical series I have found.
+I found these books as a teenager, and still remember them as one of the best historical series I have read.
 I think it's time for me to revisit St. Simons Island and the compelling characters of James Gould and Janie Harris.

 Set in post-revolutionary times, James is a young man who dreams of building a lighthouse.
 The family saga continues in New Moon Rising and The Beloved Invader.

-Soon after I married, I bought this picture for our first apartment—it now hangs in the office where I write.
+Soon after I married, I bought this painting (above) for our first apartment—it now hangs in the office where I write.
 It was fun to recognize "my" painting on the cover of New Moon Rising, the second book in the St. Simons Trilogy.

-I hope you'll soon have a chance to sit with a view of the ocean and read a new lighthouse book.
+I hope you'll soon have a chance to sit with a view of the ocean while you read a new—or favorite—lighthouse book!